-With Direct, you've got choices every step of the way.
-If you're not sure what to select or how certain coverage fits into your life, give our Coverage Assistant a try.
+Not sure what to select?
+To learn how certain coverage fits into your life, give our Coverage Assistant a try.
 Just answer a few simple questions and you'll be presented with types of coverage that could fit your needs perfectly.
-You can also select from our ready-made coverage plans and customize them to fit your needs.

 If you cause an accident that injures another person, this coverage will pay for their medical expenses (not yours) and if needed, pay for your legal services.